The Vineyards

 Estate Vineyards

 Our estate vineyards – Pepper Bridge, Seven Hills, and Octave – produce some of the most sought-after grapes in the state.
 Furthermore, these vineyards are leaders in the practice of sustainable agriculture.
-We are committed to environmental stewardship, implementing the following practices within the vineyards:
+We are committed to environmental stewardship, implementing the following regenerative farming practices within the vineyards:

 - Adding compost to the soil to restore the soil humus.